CS/SB 426: Regional Rural Development Grants

-Regional Rural Development Grants Program; Defining the term “regional economic development organization”; specifying that the concept of building the professional capacity of a regional economic development organization includes the hiring of professional staff to perform specified services; increasing the maximum amount of annual grant funding that specified economic development organizations may receive; increasing the amount of funds the Department of Economic Opportunity may expend each fiscal year for certain purposes, etc.
+Regional Rural Development Grants; Specifying that the concept of building the professional capacity of a regional economic development organization includes the hiring of professional staff to perform specified services; providing that matching grants may be used to provide technical assistance to local governments and economic development organizations and to existing and prospective businesses; increasing the amount of funds the Department of Economic Opportunity may expend each fiscal year from the Rural Community Development Revolving Loan Fund for certain purposes; revising the maximum percentage of total infrastructure project costs for which the department may award grants, etc.

 Bill Text: Web Page | PDF